Arkansas Governor’s Council on Developmental Disabilities

 Just like other skillsets, we can learn ways to be better allies!
 The first step towards being an effective ally is to be educated about the basics of disability, including types of disabilities and the laws and policies regarding disability, proper disability etiquette and how to use respectful language.
 Read below for more information.

-The CDC has information on Allyship at this website Become a Disability A.L.L.Y. in Your Community and Promote Inclusion for All.
+The Centers for Disease Control and Prevention (CDC) has information on Allyship at this website Become a Disability A.L.L.Y. in Your Community and Promote Inclusion for All.

 ALLY: